maxint-rd/TM16xx/README.md

 ```

 ## TMxxMatrix class
-The _TMxxMatrix_ class provides basic methods using a LED-matrix.
+The _TMxxMatrix_ class provides basic methods for using a LED-matrix.
 To use that class on top of the base class, all you need to do is instantiate it, refering to the base class:
 ```C++
 TM1640 module(9, 10);    // DO=9, CLK=10
 #define MATRIX_NUMCOLUMNS 16